1907

 National Register of Historic Places

-Ruby Falls Cave, the waterfall, and iconic limestone castle are listed on the National Register of Historic Places for the significant role the attraction has played in the region’s tourism development.
+Ruby Falls Cave, the waterfall, and iconic Ruby Falls Castle are listed on the National Register of Historic Places for the significant role the park has played in the region’s tourism development.

 2009